MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/quick-start-meetings-live-events.md

 ---
 title: Admin quick start - Meetings and live events in Microsoft Teams ms.reviewer:
-description: Learn the licensing requirements for online meetings and live events in Microsoft Teams and when an audio conferencing add-on license is necessary. ms.topic: article
+description: A quick start guide for admins to get licenses for, roll out, and configure online meetings and live events in Microsoft Teams. ms.topic: article
 author: LolaJacobsen
 ms.author: lolaj